+The duty of care is, in part, exercised through the development of respectful, caring and professional relationships between staff and pupils and behaviour by staff that demonstrates integrity, maturity and good judgement.
 The public, local authorities, employers and parents have legitimate expectations about the nature of professional involvement in the lives of pupils.
 When individuals accept a role that involves working with children and young people, they need to understand and acknowledge the responsibilities and trust inherent in that role.
 Employers have a duty of care towards their employees under the Health and Safety at Work Act 19745 which requires them to provide a safe working environment for staff and guidance about safe working practices.
 Thus, employers have a duty of care for the well-being of employees and to ensure that employees are treated fairly and reasonably in all circumstances.
 Staff who are subject to an allegation should therefore be supported and the principles of natural justice applied